GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We have seen that computer programming is an art, because it applies accumulated knowledge to the world, because it requires skill and ingenuity, and especially because it produces objects of beauty.
+> ### I consider that the golden rule requires that if I like a program I must share it with other people who like it.
+Software sellers want to divide the users and conquer them, making each user agree not to share with others.
+I refuse to break solidarity with other users in this way.
 >
-> ~ *Donald Knuth*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts